Conor Lamb: U.S. Senate campaign

 On August 6, 2021, Lamb announced that he would run for the Democratic nomination for the U.S. Senate seat being vacated by retiring Senator Pat Toomey.

-On May 17, 2022, Lamb lost the Democratic primary to Pennsylvania Lieutenant Governor John Fetterman.
+On May 17, 2022, Lamb lost the Democratic primary to Pennsylvania Lieutenant Governor John Fetterman, by over 30 points.
 Within hours after his loss, Lamb endorsed Fetterman for the general election.

+Private practice

+In January 2023, Lamb joined the prolific law firm Kline and Specter.
+He soon became the lead attorney for the plaintiffs in the civil case regarding the death of Tim Piazza.